google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 </slot>
 {% endhighlight %}

 You can also create **named slots**.
 Named slots are specific holes in your shadow DOM that users reference by name.
-They specify what content should be associated with a given slot by using the `name` attribute on their content.

 **Example** - the named slots in `<fancy-tabs>`'s shadow DOM:

 {% highlight html %}
-#shadow-root (open)
+#shadow-root
   <div id="tabs">
     <slot id="tabsSlot" name="title"></slot>
   </div>